LettError/longboardRoboFontExtension/source/html/index.md

 * Select the tool and drag the cursor around in the glyph editor to explore different axis values.
 * The preview will remain at the selected value when you switch to a different tool.

+## Stats

+These are some values that may be interesting, drawn at the bottom of the window and updated while dragging.

+* The axis value, per axis.
+Continous axes have a **-** prefix.
+Discrete axes have a **:** prefix.
+* Δ area: change in glyph area, percent, measured from the start of the drag.
+* Δ width: change in glyph width, percent, measured from the start of the drag.
+* abs width, change in width, em units, measured from the start of the drag.
+* Measurement ratio: if you have 2 separate measurement lines, and each of these lines only reports 1 value, then the measurement ratio indicates the ratio between these values.

 ## Notes